PeterC66/m4ops/NotesStandardsPractices.md

     - ManagePage - (originally HomePage) sb only accessible by administrator
   - \modules\users
     - \_helpers
     - auth-header.js - generates a header
     - fake-backend.ts - intercepts certain api requests and mimics the behaviour of a real api
     - user.service.js - all backend api calls, and logging in/out (handleResponse handles if the JWT token is no longer valid for any reason)
+- the URLs that are public are in router.js (beforeEach)

 #### Server system